wire254/phase-1-project/README.md

 ## Guide
-1. Fork and clone this project into your local enviroment and then headover to VS Code.
+1. Fork and clone this project into your local enviroment and then navigate over to VS Code.

 2. Once in VS Code, open a new terminal in order to start up the JSON server.
 This will access the data in the db.json file which will then render that data onto the aplication.